phuse-org/Advanced-Data-Privacy-Methods-to-RWD/privacy_methods/d1_structured_data/baseline_deidentification/code/python/README.md

 ## Executive Summary

 This is a **reproducible baseline de-identification benchmark on Synthea synthetic patient data**.
-It demonstrates the full end-to-end workflow — ingest, profile, build analytic mart, de-identify, evaluate privacy, and evaluate utility — and surfaces an important finding:

 > **Removing direct identifiers is not enough.** Even after standard generalization, the combination of demographics + bucketed utilization counts + year-level encounter dates is enough to uniquely identify **99.3% of patients** in the public release file.